stayallive/wp-sentry/README.md

 #### `wp_sentry_send_data` (array|bool)

-You can provide a function which will be called before sentry php tracker sends any data, allowing you both to mutate that data, as well as prevent it from being sent to the server.
+Provide a function which will be called before Sentry php tracker sends any data, allowing you both to mutate that data, as well as prevent it from being sent to the server.

 Example usage: